It's easy to think that Sergio Perez is older than he actually is such have been the ups and downs in the Mexican's eventful F1 career to date.

-His relative youth - Perez is only slightly older than Hamilton was when he made his F1 debut in 2007 - belies a strong level of motorsport experience and maturity out of the car.
+Perez's relative youth belies a strong level of motorsport experience and maturity out of the car.
 Indeed, Perez has been competing in European racing since 2005 and raced in Formula BMW, A1 GP, Formula Three and the GP2 Series prior to his big break with Sauber in 2011.

-His biggest success in international motorsport, in terms of championship position, to date is his second-place finish behind future Williams driver Pastor Maldonado in the 2010 GP2 Series.
+His biggest success in international motorsport, in terms of championship position, to date is his second-place finish behind Pastor Maldonado in the 2010 GP2 Series.
 In all, he won five races and claimed one pole position.

 That caught the eye of renowned talent-spotter Peter Sauber who boldly decided to team him up with Kamui Kobayashi at his F1 squad, despite the Japanese himself only having one full F1 season behind him.